 2. A+ Content for branding

-Amazon’s A+ content optimization is another trick that can help you slash through the clutter, stand out, and boost conversion.
+Amazon’s A+ content optimization is another component of a fully realized Amazon marketing strategy.
+Done right, it helps you slash through the clutter, stand out, and boost conversion.
 In fact, it can skyrocket your average conversion rate by 5.6%.

 With it, you can deliver a unique story that resonates with your audience.
 It combines video, HD graphics, FAQs, and other powerful elements to spotlight product listings.